42-12052. Review and verification of class three property; civil penalty; appeals

-B. If the assessor has reason to believe that a parcel of property that is classified as class three pursuant to section 42-12003 is not used as the owner's primary residence or as a qualifying family member residence pursuant to section 42-12053, the assessor shall notify the owner, in a form prescribed by the department as provided by subsection D of this section, and request that the owner respond as to whether the property meets the requirements of section 42-12003 or 42-12053, is a secondary residence or is used as a rental property.
-If the owner fails to respond to the assessor within thirty days after the notice is mailed, the assessor shall mail the owner a final notice within thirty days requesting that the owner provide information as to whether or not the property meets the requirements of a primary residence, a secondary residence or is used as a rental property.
+B. If the assessor has reason to believe that a parcel of property that is classified as class three pursuant to section 42-12003 is not the owner's primary residence or as a qualifying family member residence pursuant to section 42-12053, the assessor shall notify the owner, in a form prescribed by the department as provided by subsection D of this section, and request that the owner respond as to whether the property meets the requirements of section 42-12003 or 42-12053, is a secondary residence or is used as a rental property.
+If the owner fails to respond to the assessor within thirty days after the notice is mailed, the assessor shall mail the owner a final notice within thirty days requesting that the owner provide information as to whether the property meets the requirements of a primary residence, a secondary residence or is used as a rental property.
 If the owner fails to respond to the assessor within fifteen days after the final notice is mailed, the assessor shall:

 1. Reclassify the property as class four.
 In addition to other appeal procedures provided by law, the owner of the property that is reclassified as class four under this paragraph may appeal the reclassification to the county board of supervisors within thirty days after the notice of classification is mailed.
 If the owner proves to the board's satisfaction that the property is occupied as the owner's primary residence, the board shall order the property to be reclassified as class three property pursuant to section 42-12003.

-2. Notify the county treasurer who shall assess a civil penalty against the property equal to the amount of additional state aid paid pursuant to section 15-972 with respect to the property in the preceding tax year.
+2. Notify the county treasurer, who shall assess a civil penalty against the property equal to the amount of additional state aid paid pursuant to section 15-972 with respect to the property in the preceding tax year.
 The civil penalty shall not be assessed if the ownership of the property has changed after notification.
 The owner of the property shall pay a penalty under this paragraph to the county treasurer within thirty days after the notice of the penalty is mailed.
 The owner may appeal the penalty to the county board of supervisors within the time required for payment.
 If the owner proves to the board's satisfaction that the property is occupied by the owner, the board shall waive the penalty, and the property shall be listed as class three pursuant to section 42-12003.
 Until paid or waived, the penalty constitutes a lien against the property.
 The county treasurer shall deposit all revenue received from penalties assessed under this paragraph in the county general fund.

-C. Beginning in 2013 and during each elective term of office thereafter the county assessor shall send notices under subsection B of this section to each owner of property classified as class three pursuant to section 42-12003 described by any of the following:
+C. Beginning in 2013 and during each elective term of office thereafter, the county assessor shall send notices under subsection B of this section to each owner of property classified as class three pursuant to section 42-12003 described by any of the following:

 1. The owner has a mailing address outside the county in which the property is located.